Our approach to human rights

 Reporting on our performance

-You can find more resources and reports on the actions we’re taking and how we manage human rights on Performance and reporting and Policies and resources.
+You can find more resources and reports on the actions we’re taking and how we manage human rights on Performance and reporting and Policies and resources, which are also addressed through some of the related documents listed below:

 Related policies, frameworks and action plans